Opentrons/opentrons/README.md

 pipette.dispense(location=well_plate['A1'], volume=30)
 ```

-This example tells the Opentrons OT2 to pipette 30µL of liquid from a trough to well plate.
+This example tells the Opentrons OT-2 to pipette 30 µL of liquid from a trough to well plate.
 Learn more here:

 - [Documentation](http://docs.opentrons.com)
 - [Source code](./api)